katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 Obviously this function's value will be different almost every time that it is evaluated.

-Now that `HasVariable` returns `true` this function won't be trimmed and will return a different value for each evaluation.
+We make sure that `HasVariable` returns `true`, so that this function won't be trimmed and will return a different value for each evaluation.